Navigating the Fourth Trimester: How to Build Relationship Resilience After Baby

 Changed identity and roles: You may miss your “old life” or feel unsure of your new role.

-Intimacy challenges: Postpartum recovery and emotional fatigue can impact closeness.
+Intimacy challenges: Postpartum recovery, being “touched out”, and emotional fatigue can impact closeness.

-These challenges are normal—but they don't have to erode your relationship.
+These challenges are normal!
+But they also don't have to erode your relationship.

 Resilience in Relationships: What It Really Means After Baby